-9 Russian miners trapped by salt mine fire
+Potash mine fire in Russia leaves 9 trapped underground

-MOSCOW (AP) — Russian officials say nine miners are trapped following a fire in a mine in the Perm region near the Ural Mountains.
+MOSCOW (AP) — Russian emergency teams struggled Saturday to reach nine construction workers trapped inside a burning potash mine in the Perm region near the Ural Mountains.

-Officials said the fire erupted when 17 workers were inside the mine in Solikamsk which is located about 1,200 kilometers (some 740 miles) east of Moscow.
+Officials said the fire erupted Saturday when 17 workers were inside the mine in Solikamsk, which is located 1,200 kilometers (740 miles) east of Moscow.
+Eight workers were quickly evacuated but the blaze cut access to another nine workers in a different section of the mine.

-Russian company Uralkali, which owns the mine producing the potassium-rich salt potash, said the trapped workers were employees of a subcontractor doing maintenance work.
+The Russian company Uralkali, which owns the mine producing the potassium-rich salt potash, said the trapped workers were employees of a subcontractor who were doing maintenance work in the mine.

+Emergency teams made repeated attempts to reach the trapped workers but were blocked by the fire and heavy smoke.
+Reinforcements for the rescue teams were being sent to the mine from all around the mining region.

 Most Read Nation & World Stories